jeremehancock/gatsby-source-bludit/README.md

 npm install gatsby-source-bludit
 ```

-Add the following to your `gatsby-config.js` in the plugins array
+Examples of what to add to your `gatsby-config.js` in the plugins array:

 ```
     {